 - Bunny Griffeth (Impressionism, Watercolor) - on exhibit

-- George H. Grimm (Impressionism, Oil) -pending
+- George H. Grimm (Impressionism, Oil) - on exhibit

 - Sharon Kalstek (Photography, Color Photography) - on exhibit